collapsed-stacks/startups/questions/5872/who-owns-a-software-application-in-this-case.md

 - posted by: [Mowzer](https://stackexchange.com/users/1803081/mowzer) on 2015-07-29
 - score: 2

-<p>Nobody paid you?
+Nobody paid you?
 You didn't sign anything?
 You wrote all the code yourself?
-And you have possession of all the code and didn't share it?</p>
+And you have possession of all the code and didn't share it?

-<p>What reason would you have to think anybody in the group owes anything to any other member of the group or to the group itself?</p>
+What reason would you have to think anybody in the group owes anything to any other member of the group or to the group itself?